 "I think there's very little danger that Blackburn as a club will be threatened, but the idea I can give the fans any comfort regarding the future success of the club is out of the question."

-Scudamore also urged Blackburn fans to take heart from the story of Newcastle United, which has bounced back from relegation to the Championship in 2009 and now occupies a place in the top six of the Premier League.
+Scudamore also urged Blackburn fans to take heart from the story of Newcastle United, who have bounced back from relegation to the Championship in 2009 and now occupy a place in the top five of the Premier League.

 Scudamore said: "Mike Ashley [Newcastle owner] made unpopular decisions but they are on the brink of European qualification."